kaanaksit/kaanaksit/README.md

 👋 Hello, I am Kaan Akşit.
 I am a scientist curious about computational models related to light.
-These models have helped me build screen technologies that could become an integral part of our lives.
+These models have helped me invent immersive computational display methods for the next generation display technologies.
 I intend to free all human beings from standing still in front of a screen and provide realistic images that could augment their real world while providing greater mobility and accessibility.
 I use my open-source toolkit, [GitHub:kaanaksit/odak](https://github.com/kaanaksit/odak), in my research.
 If you like my toolkit, you can use it freely and contribute.